base-org/web/apps/base-docs/base-camp/docs/advanced-functions/function-modifiers.md

 By default, `public` functions can be called by **anyone**, without restriction.
 Often this is desirable.
 You want any user to be able to see what NFTs are for sale on your platform, sign up for a service, or read various items stored in state.

-However, there will be many functions you **don't** want any user to be able to do, such as setting the fee for using the dApp, or withdrawing all of the funds in the contract!
+However, there will be many functions you **don't** want any user to be able to do, such as setting the fee for using the app, or withdrawing all of the funds in the contract!
 A common pattern to protect these functions is to use `modifier`s to make sure that only the owner can call these functions.

 :::caution

-For a production dApp, you'll want to use a more robust implementation of `onlyOwner`, such as the [one provided by OpenZeppelin].
+For a production app, you'll want to use a more robust implementation of `onlyOwner`, such as the [one provided by OpenZeppelin].

 :::